 Issue

-i want to to add options to scroll
+i want to to add options to scroll event of an element in TypeScript like this:

 element.addEventListener("scroll", () => { }, { capture: true, passive: true });

-But TypeScript throw an syntax error: Argument of type '{ capture: true, passive: true }' is not assignable to parameter of type 'boolean'
+But TypeScript throw an syntax error: Argument of type '{ capture: true, passive: true }' is not assignable to parameter of type 'boolean'.

-I know the reason of error is TypeScript does not define an options
+I know the reason of error is TypeScript does not define an options argument for addEventListener.
+It just only have useCapture argument.
+We can see it in lib.dom.d.ts:

 addEventListener<K extends keyof ElementEventMap>(type: K, listener: (this: Element, ev: ElementEventMap[K]) => any, useCapture?: boolean): void;